Mars, Bars: Plot synopsis

 Logan takes a wireless card to Mac as a favor, and she, Parker, and Bronson invite him on a night out.
 Logan, Mac, Bronson, and Parker take part in a Valentine's Day scavenger hunt.
 The quartet find their last clue at a beach.
 Mac and Bronson kiss, while Parker and Logan bond while swimming.
 The scavenger hunt ends, and they come in third place.
 Logan and Parker leave, and Mac and Bronson have sex for the first time.

 While reviewing the O'Dell case, Veronica notices that the TV station the dean was watching the night he was murdered had moved its programming back an hour, meaning their estimated time of death was wrong.
 The forensic results about the prints in O'Dell’s room come back, and they are the fingerprints of Steve Botando (Richard Grieco).
-Steve Botando is investigated by Sheriff Lamb.
+Botando is interrogated by Sheriff Lamb.

 Keith investigates the Coach Barry case more, finding that the Coach had Creutzfeldt–Jakob disease.
 His wife took out a life insurance policy several days before his death with a double indemnity clause.
 Keith talks to Coach Barry's wife, who pulls out a gun on him.
 It is a Colt .45, the gun that was used to kill Coach Barry.
 However, she claims that she was not intending to shoot Keith and that it is a relic of the Coach's army days.
 Sheriff Lamb receives a call about a robbery at the O'Dell house.
 It is Steve Botando, who bludgeons Lamb until he is mortally wounded.

 Veronica gives Josh a new ID, and he successfully unlocks his safe-deposit box at a bank.
 Inside is a DVD of Coach Barry telling Josh about his condition and that he was planning to have a friend kill him to avoid futile medical expenses and give his family the insurance money.
 Josh flees the country until he is old enough to receive the money his father left aside.
 Veronica shows Keith the DVD.
 Keith calls the Sheriff's office and finds that Sheriff Lamb has just died from his wounds.
 Veronica sees Logan and Parker talking.